 - In the bowl of a stand mixer, fitted with a paddle attachment, pour in water, yeast, and sugar.
 Allow to sit for 5 minutes until foamy.

 - Turn mixer on medium-low and add salt, purée, egg, butter, and vanilla.
 Mix until ingredients are incorporated.
 Turn mixer speed down to low, add flour, one cup at a time until dough is not sticky and pulls slightly away from the sides of the bowl.

-- With floured hands, change the paddle attachment for the dough hook and turn on medium speed to knead for 3 minutes.
-Turn dough out onto a floured work surface and knead by hand for an additional five minutes until springy and elastic.
+- Change to the dough hook attachment and turn on medium speed to knead for 5 minutes.
 Place in a well-greased bowl and cover with tea towel, let rest for one hour.

 - Grease a standard Bundt pan with a lot of butter and flour.
 Sprinkle ¼ of brown sugar and a few marshmallows and nuts evenly over the bottom of your Bundt (which, when inverted, will be the top).

 - Punch dough down after one hour of rising.
-Using a sharp knife or bench scraper, cut dough into four equal pieces, then cut each of these fourths into eight equal pieces (for a total of 32 pieces).
-Roll each one into a ball.
+Using a sharp knife or bench scraper, cut dough into four equal pieces, then cut each piece into eight equal pieces (for a total of 32 pieces).
+Roll each one into a smooth ball.

 - Layer the bottom of the Bundt pan with about half of the dough balls.
 Cover evenly with about half of the remaining sugar, nuts, and marshmallows.
 Repeat with remaining dough balls and sugar/nuts/marshmallows.